conal/quotes/quotes.md

 "The shortest path to exceeding expectations doesn't generally pass through meeting expectations." - [Ward Cunningham](https://twitter.com/wardcunningham/status/90652786592714752)

-"I don't let go of my thoughts--I meet them with understanding, then they let go of me." - [Byron Katie](https://twitter.com/byronkatie/status/90808945811259392)
+"I don't let go of my thoughts---I meet them with understanding, then they let go of me." - [Byron Katie](https://twitter.com/byronkatie/status/90808945811259392)

 "The truth you believe and cling to makes you unavailable to hear anything new." - Pema Chödrön